How to Write an Essay

 How to Shorten an Essay: 4 Techniques to Reduce Word Count

-One of my subscribers recently asked me, “How do I compress an essay of 700-1000 words, or even more, to just 300 words?”
+One of my subscribers recently asked me, “How do I compress an essay of 700-1000 words, or even more, to just 300 words?

 In this tutorial I will show you four easy ways to shorten your essay by as much or as little as you wish.
+I am giving them to you in the order you should try them out.

 Technique #1: Sentence Cleanup